LiorZ/hdac8_thesis/thesis.rst

 	:label:`venndiagram` Venn diagram illustrating the relationships between the different positions.

+	Venn diagram that indicates that the CdLS mutation R711W in SMC1 will abolish deacetylation of K713 by HDAC8.
-	The positions in the SMC1A protein could be either acetylated, mutated in CdLS patient(s) or be a part of a low-scoring peptide according to FlexPepDock.
-This Venn diagram shows that these sets intersect each other and most notably, have one position in common.
+The positions in the SMC1A protein could be either acetylated (red circle; color legend as in Figure :ref:`venndiagram`), mutated in CdLS patient(s) (blue circles), or/and be a part of a low-scoring peptide according to FlexPepBind (for the wild type sequence, but not for the mutant sequence; green circles).
+This Venn diagram shows that these sets intersect each other and most notably, have one position in common, R711.
 ..

 	Worth noting is the mutation **R711W** that is located right close to a known acetylation site in the coiled coil region and was predicted by our classifier as a binder.
 A mutated version of the peptide - **WLKYSQ** was predicted as a  strong non-binder.
 The authors of the study in ref [24]_ used the Coils program [25]_ , that predicts the probability of protein to form a coiled coil and concluded that the R711W mutation has a low likelihood of disrupting the coiled coil.
 The authors speculate that the alterations caused by this mutation may affect the angulation of the coiled-coil resulting in impaired intra or intermolecular approximation of the SMC head domains, or disrupt binding of accessory proteins to the cohesin ring.
 Our findings however suggest yet another possibility - the R711W mutation might disrupt the (acetylation or) deacetylation of SMC1A at position 713, and that might contribute to the protein inability to bind accessory proteins or failure to attain a non-functioning structure.